traject/traject/doc/settings.md

 * `marc_source.type`: default 'binary'.
 Can also set to 'xml' or (not yet implemented todo) 'json'.
 Command line shortcut `-t`

+* `marc4j_reader.jar_dir`:   Path to a directory containing Marc4J jar file to use.
+All .jar's in dir will be loaded.
+If unset, uses marc4j.jar bundled with traject.

 * `marc4j_reader.permissive`: Used by Marc4JReader only when marc.source_type is 'binary', boolean, argument to the underlying MarcPermissiveStreamReader.
 Default true.

 * `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted